hzitoun/tensorflow-2-image-classification-rest-api/README.md

     }
    ```

-  And the Server should do the prediction and then response with :
+  And the Server should do the prediction and then respond with :
   ```json
   {
     "data": {